BearToCode/mismerge/core/README.md

 - Create website
 - Investigate component warnings
 - Add slots
-- Do not clear and then draw connections, but replace the old context with one where the connections where already drawn
 - Custom scrollbar style
 - Add binding for when everything has been merged